What is the 10 Deserts Project?

 - The 10 Deserts Project is an Indigenous-led partnership for healthy country and people.

-- The project will be delivered over the next five years across Australia’s desert country, led by Desert Support Services (DSS) and enabled by the BHP Foundation.
+- The project will be delivered over the next five years across Australia’s desert country, led by Indigenous Desert Alliance (IDA) and enabled by the BHP Foundation.

 - It aims to build environmental resilience by supporting traditional owners to look after and manage their country.
 The on-ground activities will be complemented by a strong Indigenous organisation to represent Indigenous land managers’ views in the years to come.